kenn/store_field/README.md

 user.tutorials[:quick_start] = :visited     # => NoMethodError: undefined method `[]=' for nil:NilClass
 ```

-There are two ways to solve this problem - a. break down `options` into multiple columns like `tutorials` and `caches`, or b. define an accessor method for each to initialize the default value with an empty `Hash`.
+There are two ways to solve this problem - a. break down `options` into multiple columns like `tutorials` and `preference`, or b. define an accessor method for each to initialize with an empty `Hash` when accessed for the first time.

-The former is bad because the TEXT (or BLOB) datatype is generally stored off-page and it already requires doubled random I/O, and adding more columns leads to poor performance.
-Also, adding columns kills the primary purpose of having key-value store - you use this feature because you don't like migrations, right?
+The former is bad because the TEXT (or BLOB) datatype could be [stored off-page](http://www.mysqlperformanceblog.com/2010/02/09/blob-storage-in-innodb/) when it gets big and you could hit some strange bugs with performance penalty.
+Furthermore, adding columns kills the primary purpose of having key-value store - you use this feature because you don't like migrations, right?
 So it's two-fold bad.

-StoreField uses the latter approach.
-It adds accessors that sets an empty `Hash` or `Set` when accessed for the first time.
+StoreField takes the latter approach.
+It defines accessors that sets an empty `Hash` or `Set` automatically.
+Now you have a single TEXT column for everything.

 ## Usage